 MERICS is looking for committed and flexible team players to contribute as full-time interns (40 hours per week) to its research programs.
-The round of applications for internships starting in October 2021 is open from July 15 to 31, 2021.
+The next round of applications for internships starting in January 2024 is open from October 15 to 31, 2023.

 Our interns apply and expand the skills acquired during their studies in a dynamic working environment, contributing to independent policy-oriented research on China.